WZRL: Early years (1964–1980)

-Christian (1980-2003)
+Christian (1980–2003)

 In 1980, A&R Broadcasting sold the station to Radio One Five Hundred Inc. (the owner of WBRI) for $500,000.
-The new owners changed its format to Christian.
-On December 15, 1980, it changed the call sign to WXIR.
+The new owners changed its format to Christian radio.
+On December 15, it changed the call sign to WXIR.

-Radio Disney (2003-2015)
+Radio Disney (2003–2015)

-On March 5, 2003, WXIR was sold to ABC, Inc. (a subsidiary of The Walt Disney Company) for $5.75 million.
-The application was Accepted for Filing on March 20 and approved by the Federal Communications Commission on May 6.
-The sale was consummated on July 1 and the station became the Radio Disney affiliate for the Indianapolis metropolitan area.
-On August 19, 2003, Disney changed the call sign to WRDZ-FM.
+On March 5, 2003, WXIR was sold to ABC Radio (a subsidiary of The Walt Disney Company) for $5.75 million.
+The application was accepted for Filing on March 20, and approved by the Federal Communications Commission on May 6.
+The sale was consummated on July 1, and the station became the Radio Disney affiliate for the Indianapolis metropolitan area.
+On August 19, Disney changed the call sign to WRDZ-FM.

 In 2004, WRDZ-FM started to broadcast in the HD Radio format and since then, is licensed to broadcast under that format.

-On August 13, 2014, it was announced that Radio Disney planned to sell all of its remaining owned-and-operated stations (including WRDZ-FM and with the lone exception of KDIS in Los Angeles) in order to focus more on the network's programming, co-branded events, and digital outlets.
-Disney originally planned to temporarily shut down the stations in question on September 26, 2014.
+On August 13, 2014, it was announced that Radio Disney planned to sell all of its remaining owned-and-operated stations (including WRDZ-FM and with the lone exception of KDIS in Los Angeles) to focus on the network's programming, co-branded events, and digital outlets.
+Disney originally planned to temporarily shut down the stations in question on September 26.
 However, Disney changed their plans at the last minute, and all stations would remain on the air, continuing to broadcast Radio Disney programming until each were sold.

-Country (2015-2016)
+Country (2015–2016)

 As of April 2015, rumors abounded online that iHeartMedia would buy the station, the last remaining FM station in Radio Disney's portfolio, and flip it to Country as "Big 98.3", matching similar stations in Pittsburgh and Chicago under the branding.
 These rumors only heated up as the company registered the domain Big983Indy.com the same month.
-The rumors were confirmed on May 29, 2015; on that day, Radio Disney Group (the Disney subsidiary that held the station's license) filed an application to sell WRDZ-FM to iHeartMedia's Capstar TX LLC. iHeartMedia bought WRDZ-FM (and KWDZ) for $1.95 million and planned to operate the station under a local marketing agreement (which did not happen).
-The sale was approved by the Federal Communications Commission on July 14, 2015.
-The transaction was completed on July 17, 2015 and the call letters were changed to WUBG.
+The rumors were confirmed on May 29, on that day, Radio Disney Group (the Disney subsidiary that held the station's license) filed an application to sell WRDZ-FM to iHeartMedia's Capstar TX LLC. iHeartMedia bought WRDZ-FM (and KWDZ) for $1.95 million and planned to operate the station under a local marketing agreement (which did not happen).
+The sale was approved by the Federal Communications Commission on July 14.
+The transaction was completed on July 17. and the call sign were changed to WUBG.

-On July 17, 2015, at 4:00 p.m., the station flipped to the Country format, initiating a three-way battle with WFMS and WLHK.
+On July 17, at 4:00 p.m., the station flipped to the country music, initiating a three-way battle with WFMS and WLHK.
 Since September, WUBG aired the Premiere Networks' syndicated program Bobby Bones Show in morning drive.
 Some websites specializing in media reported that the program was originally scheduled to begin airing on August 16.
 Despite its best efforts, WUBG failed to take many listeners away from either WLHK or WFMS; in the September 2016 Nielsen Audio ratings report (its last as "Big"), WUBG had just a 1.0 share of the market, relatively minute compared to WFMS’ 6.0 and WLHK's 4.7.